Last updated: May 14, 2026

 Best draft horse for first-time owners?

-Belgians are often the best choice for first-time draft owners because they are the most common breed in the U.S., generally calm, and easier to source.
+Belgians are the best choice for most first-time draft owners — the most common breed in the US, generally calm, and easier to source than other drafts.
+Their stoic temperament is forgiving for handlers transitioning from light horses.
 Read the full Belgian profile.

 Can you ride draft horses?

 Yes.
 Draft horses can be ridden, especially Percherons and Clydesdales.
-However, you will likely need an extra-wide saddle with a “draft tree” for comfort and proper fit.
-Percheron riding info
+You will need an extra-wide saddle with a draft tree for proper fit — standard saddles are too narrow for most draft horses’ broad backs.
+Percherons are the most commonly ridden draft breed.
+Percheron riding info.

 Are draft horses expensive to keep?